Mitzpe Gadot (Gadot Lookout) and War Memorial

 Walk along the path to the far bunker for a good view of the valley below.

-You will see a sign pointing out the settlements below that were threatened by Syrian guns.
-After the Six-Day War, when looking at the destruction on Kibbutz Gadot below caused by the Syrians, the brigade commander commented: "From here you seem sevenfold bigger!"
-By this he meant to extol their courage in keeping the kibbutz going for the 19 years since the War of Independence.
-These words were put on a stone near the sign.
+A sign points out the settlements below that were threatened by Syrian guns.
+After the Six-Day War, when looking at the destruction on Kibbutz Gadot caused by the Syrians, the brigade commander commented: "From here you seem sevenfold bigger!"
+By this he meant to extol the courage of the kibbutz in keeping it going for the 19 years since the War of Independence.
+His words were put on a stone near the sign.

 A Syrian bunker position from before the Six Day War.